 |💰 Best budget hotel:||Rezt Bangkok|

-15 Best Places to Stay in Thailand for first-timers
+The Best Places to Stay in Thailand for tourists are:

-1. Bangkok, where to stay in Thailand for first-timers
+1. Bangkok – best overall area to stay in Thailand for first-timers

 Bangkok is the capital city of Thailand and is one of the best places to stay in Thailand for first-timers.
 With the number of visitors increasing each year, it is always a popular tourist destination.